knightedcodemonkey/jsx/README.md

 - Choose **TypeScript: Select TypeScript Version → Use Workspace Version** in VS Code so the plugin loads from `node_modules`.
 - Run `tsc --noEmit` (or your build step) to surface the same diagnostics your editor shows.
+- Set `jsxImportSource` to `@knighted/jsx` when compiling `.tsx` helpers.
+The package publishes the `@knighted/jsx/jsx-runtime` module TypeScript expects.
+The runtime export exists solely for diagnostics and will throw if you call it at execution time—switch back to tagged templates before shipping code.
 - Drop `/* @jsx-dom */` or `/* @jsx-react */` immediately before a tagged template when you need a one-off override.
 - Import the `JsxRenderable` helper type from `@knighted/jsx` whenever you annotate DOM-facing utilities without the plugin: